syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 ## Add ExpandedSubProcess from stencil

-ExpandedSubProcess can be predefined and added to the stencil and can be dropped into the Diagram when needed.
-For more information about adding Nodes from Stencil, refer to the [Stencil](/wpf/sfdiagram/stencil "Stencil") and [BPMN-Shapes-Palette](/wpf/sfdiagram/BPMN-Shapes/BPMN-Shapes-Palette "BPMN-Shapes-Palette").
+The ExpandedSubProcess can be predefined and added to the stencil and can be dropped into the diagram when needed.
+For more information about adding nodes from Stencil, refer to the [Stencil](/wpf/sfdiagram/stencil "Stencil") and [BPMN-Shapes-Palette](/wpf/sfdiagram/BPMN-Shapes/BPMN-Shapes-Palette "BPMN-Shapes-Palette").

 ## Add BPMN Nodes/Groups into BPMN ExpandedSubProcess at runtime
-we can add BPMN Nodes/Groups into BPMN ExpandedSubProcess at runtime in two ways.
+You can add BPMN Nodes or Groups into the BPMN ExpandedSubProcess at runtime in two ways.
- 1. Drag and drop the BPMN Nodes or Groups from stencil to BPMN ExpandedSubProcess.
+ 1. Drag and drop the BPMN Nodes or Groups from stencil to the BPMN ExpandedSubProcess.
- 2. Drag and drop the BPMN Nodes or Groups from diagram to BPMN ExpandedSubProcess.
+ 2. Drag and drop the BPMN Nodes or Groups from diagram to the BPMN ExpandedSubProcess.

- * While resize/drag the child element, if the child element bounds with in the ExpandedSubProcess bounds, the ExpandedSubProcess size will be updated along with that.
+ * While resizing or dragging the child element, if the child element bounds with in the ExpandedSubProcess bounds, the ExpandedSubProcess size will be updated along with that.

- The following image shows how to add BPMNNode into BPMN ExpandedSubProcess at runtime.
+ The following image shows how to add BPMNNode into the BPMN ExpandedSubProcess at runtime.

 ![BPMN ExpandedSubProcess from diagram](BPMN-Shapes-Images/BPMN-ExpandedSubprocess.gif)